minhalAftab/CountryInfo.io/README.md

 ## Process Overview:

 1. **Wireframe Development:**
-    - Initial creation of a basic mockup to outline the user interface's structure and functionalities.
+    - Initial creation of a basic mockup to outline the user interface's structure and functionalities on Figma.

 2. **High-Fidelity Design:**
-    - Enhanced and detailed design development based on the wireframe, focusing on user experience and visual aesthetics.
+    - Enhanced and detailed design development based on the Figma wireframe, focusing on user experience and visual aesthetics.

 3. **Implementation using React:**
     - Translating the designed interface into a functional web application using React framework.